 3M’s Expectations for Suppliers

-Legality: 3M expects that all pulp, paper and packaging supplied to us contains wood or plant-based fiber that is legally harvested, sourced, transported and exported from its country of origin.
+Legality: 3M expects that all forest based products and materials supplied to us contains wood or plant-based fiber that is legally harvested, sourced, transported and exported from its country of origin.
 Please see the Legal Harvesting Laws on this page for more information on these expectations.